 - Everything has been easy to settle so far…but now we get to the first major complication.
 If you were involved in a crash where the at-fault driver did something criminal—especially a DUI—you may be entitled to punitive damages.
 These might be hard for you to get by yourself without a car accident lawyer.
 To find out how our firm handles DUI crashes differently, contact us by phone at 888.230.1841.

 - Injury claims are the ones that most often require a lawyer—but “often” doesn’t mean “always.”
 We’ve already covered some guidelines on whether you should handle the claim yourself.
 However, even in simple claims without a serious injury, the insurance company may set up roadblocks to your recovery.
-You can be sure there will be a fight if you had severe injuries and you’re asking for a big settlement.
+You can be sure there will be a big fight if you suffer severe injuries and you’re asking for a big settlement.

 HERE’S A FREE POINTER IF YOU HANDLE IT YOURSELF

 Don’t even think about taking their money until you’re done with all your medical treatments and have copies of all your medical bills and records, plus any other evidence about the claim, like pictures, the crash report, lost wage statements, etc. Once you have those, you can send them (copies only; keep the original documents) to the adjuster with a letter laying out how the accident was all the at-fault driver’s fault.
 You will summarize all the damages you suffered from the accident, including a list of your medical bills and a request for an amount you think is fair to settle your claim.
 Then you can discuss settlement with the adjuster.

 What If Insurance Won’t Pay…or Won’t Pay Enough?